When Your Benefits Start

 Related Information

-- Hospital insurance (Part A) helps pay for inpatient hospital bills and some follow-up care.
-The taxes you paid while you were working financed this coverage, so it is provided at no cost to you.
+- Medicare Part A (Hospital Insurance) helps pay for inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+The taxes you paid while you were working financed this coverage.
+It’s provided at no cost to you.

-- Medical insurance (Part B) helps pay doctors' bills, outpatient hospital care, and other medical services.
-You will need to pay a monthly premium for this coverage if you want it.
+- Medicare Part B (Medical Insurance) helps pay doctors' services, outpatient care, some medical supplies, and other preventive services.
+You will need to pay a monthly premium if you want this coverage.

 Most people have both parts of Medicare.
 If you have questions about this coverage, you can contact Medicare toll-free at